Resource guide for medication aide requirements by state

 Maine

-In Maine, certified nursing assistants who want the added medication aide designation (CNA-M) must meet eligibility requirements that include completion of a board-approved training program.
+In Maine, certified nursing assistants who want the added medication aide designation (CNA-M) must meet eligibility requirements, including completing a board-approved training program.

 Maryland

-To become a CMA in Maryland, an applicant must first be currently employed as a CNA and be recommended for the CMA training program by the director of nursing of their place of employment.
-Renewal is annual in conjunction with the CNA renewal.
+To become a certified medical aide in Maryland, an applicant must first be currently employed as a CNA and be recommended for the CMA training program by the director of nursing (DON) of their place of employment.

-For details about eligibility, training programs, and CMA renewal, MBON maintains a Certified Medicine Aide Fact Sheet.
+For details about eligibility, training programs, and CMA renewal, the Maryland Board of Nursing maintains a Certified Medicine Aide Fact Sheet.

 Massachusetts

-Direct care workers in Massachusetts must obtain the Medication Administration Program (MAP) certification in order to administer medications in specifically licensed community residences.
-These licensed community residences do not include long-term care facilities.
+Direct care workers in Massachusetts must obtain the Medication Administration Program (MAP) certification to administer medications in specifically licensed community residences.
+These licensed community residences do not include long-term care (LTC) facilities.

-For more information about MAP certification and the types of facilities this certification is applicable to, visit the Massachusetts.gov website.
+For more information about MAP certification and the types of facilities it applies to, visit the Massachusetts.gov website.

 Michigan